Welcome to today's edition of the Rush 24-7 podcast.

 Acting Social Security Commissioner Carolyn Colvin said that she ordered, quote, an immediate halt to further referrals under the Treasury offset program pending a thorough review of our responsibility and discretion under the current law.

-The Washington Post is one of the uh drive-by outlets that reported last week that many of those who had their tax refund seized were unaware of the debts that their family members Incurred decades ago.
+The Washington Post was one of the drive-by outlets that reported last week that many of those who had their tax refund seized were unaware of the debts that their family members incurred decades ago.

 That's not fraud.